 But that’s not to say that Sausage Party is all bad.
 There are bits in the film that really hit home and the film has a gloriously biting satirical edge.
 You will most certainly howl at certain scenes (my favorite scene includes a hilariously perfect reference to an 80’s band during a montage).
 In fact, the last five minutes of the movie are so absurd, uncomfortable, and obnoxious that the film is worth watching just for that scene.
 However, these moments end up making you feel somewhat annoyed that the rest of the film couldn’t capture the same magic.

 Overall, Sausage Party is a mixed bag.
 There’s certainly fun to be had, but the film goes too long between gags that land for it to be a must see.
-Against my better judgement, I’ll give Sausage Party the lowest possible fresh grade of a C+.
-Although I went long times without laughing, the scenes that made me laugh make up for it slightly.
+I’ll give Sausage Party a C. Although I went long times without laughing, the scenes that made me laugh make up for it slightly.
 The film should definitely be appreciated in some capacity for taking a risk in being an R-rated animated movie, for whatever that’s worth to you personally.

 Thanks for reading!
 Have you seen Sausage Party?
 Comment down below and make your thoughts heard!